joaoventura/pylibui/README.md

     $ cd libui
     $ make

 The libui shared library will be inside libui/out.
-Finally, copy the contents of out/ to pylibui/libui/sharedlibs.
+Copy the contents of out/ to pylibui/libui/sharedlibs.
 Now, you can use pylibui:

     $ python3
-    >>> from pylibui import libui
+    >>> import pylibui